erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_1_7.md

 create custom functions that use `dplyr` functions for data manipulation or plotting:

-- Our function input is often a column name, which we can either store as a string or **bare symbol** (unquoted column name).
+- Our function input is often a column name that we store as a **bare symbol** (unquoted column name).
-- We want our custom function to evaluate the column name as an **expression** and not a character string.
+- We want our custom tidyverse function to evaluate the column name as a symbol and not a character string.
 - We may want to apply this custom function to multiple column names using `purrr::map()`.

 There are two different scenarios to be aware of:

-- Writing a custom function that takes a bare symbol (an unquoted column name) as its input i.e. `print_count_table(iris, Species)`.
-The conversion of the unquoted column name is executed inside the function.
+- Writing a custom function that takes a bare symbol as its input i.e. `print_count_table(iris, Species)`.
+The conversion of the bare symbol into a symbol (for code injection and execution) is found inside the function.
 - Writing a custom function that takes one or multiple character strings (of column names) as its input.
 The character string(s) must first be converted into a bare symbol before the function is executed.